Aquaponics for the Frozen Tundra: Part I

 - Uses less than 1,400 kWh of electricity annually, and no other fuel sources

 - Costs less than $4,000 to build

 Sound impossible?
-Over the next three issues, I will walk you through four design strategies that make it possible to grow outdoors when it’s cold enough to freeze your pecans off.
-This month we talk about my Winter Aquaponics Design Strategy No. 1.
-In the immortal words of The Offspring, you’ve got to keep ’em separated.
+I will walk you through four design strategies that make it possible to grow outdoors when it’s cold enough to freeze your pecans off.
+In this article we talk about my Winter Aquaponics Design Strategy No. 1.
+In the immortal words of The Offspring: you’ve got to keep ’em separated.

 Your Fish Factory

 The inspiration for this design came from heavy industry.
 As an engineer working with energy efficiency in factories, I noticed something striking—factories are not like houses.
 In houses we heat air.
 Because we move from one room to another and want to stay comfortable everywhere we go, we keep our whole house warm.
 This generally requires heating the air in the house above a certain set point, say 68°F.

 On the other hand, factories only heat the things that need heating, and they keep those things as separated from the rest of the factory as possible.
 For example, I visited a paper factory in Wisconsin with a process that requires heating a chemical solution to 4,000°F. A few feet away, another process requires cooling another material down to 50°F. Keeping these processes thermally separated required some serious engineering.

 Most people who grow using aquaponics outdoors in the cold (usually in a greenhouse) treat their system like a house—they heat the air.
 But when you really get down to it, aquaponics is more like a factory than a house.